yusufaine/OTOT-B/README.md

 In this section, I would be pulling data from [Coingecko's API](https://www.coingecko.com/en/api/documentation) of the top 250 cryptocurrencies and display them on a table.

 For this, I would be using pulling the data from Google's Cloud Functions which gets the data from the relevant endpoints.
-The frontend has been deployed [here](https://otot-b4.vercel.app/).
+The frontend has been deployed here  [https://otot-b4.vercel.app/](https://otot-b4.vercel.app/).

 ### Screenshot of B4